Meet Our Executive Committee

 Ian Dinham President

-Ian's professional career includes senior management roles as Director and General Manager in local government, and he has also been a twice elected Councillor in the Clarence Valley of NSW.
-Ian did not contest the 2012 Local Government elections.
+Ian's professional career includes senior management roles as Director and General Manager in local government, and he has also been a twice-elected Councillor in the Clarence Valley of NSW.

-Prior to his election as Chairman and now President, Ian served for 8 years as the technical representative on the FMA Executive Committee, and has presented papers to various forums and conferences in Australia and the US involving floodplain management, engineering service delivery, river management, natural resource management and emergency management.
-Ian has established strong relationships with floodplain management colleagues in Australia, the United States and more recently, the Netherlands.
+Prior to his election as Chairman in 2011 and now President, Ian served for 8 years as the technical representative on the FMA Executive Committee, and has presented papers to various forums and conferences in Australia and the USA involving floodplain management.
+Ian has established strong relationships with floodplain management colleagues in Australia and the United States and he wants to see FMA continue to grow nationally and internationally.

-Larry was elected FMA Deputy Chairman in May 2011.
+Allan was elected FMA Deputy President in May 2019.

 Allan Ezzy APM AM Immediate Past President